skrub-data/skrub/doc/modules/data_cleaning/removing_unneeded_columns.rst

 1          bar
 2          baz

-It is possible to apply complex filtering operations in order to apply transformers only to specific subsets of columns: refer to User Guide on :ref:`user_guide_selectors`  and the documentation of
-|ApplyToCols| for more detail on how to apply transformers to specific columns.
+For more advanced filtering operations, refer to the User Guide on :ref:`user_guide_selectors` and the |ApplyToCols| documentation for details on applying transformers to specific columns.